Overcoming breastfeeding problems

 Nipple soreness may be caused by many things, including:

 For many women, there is no clear cause of nipple soreness.
-A simple change in your baby's position while feeding may relieve nipple soreness.
+A simple change in your baby's position while feeding may ease soreness.

 You might have sore nipples if your baby keeps sucking as he or she comes off the breast.
 You can help your baby learn to let go by gently inserting a finger into the side of the mouth to break the suction.